tobacco

 Tips to Avoid Smoking

-• Tobacco use is the single most preventable cause of death in the United States, causing heart disease, cancers (oral or lung), and strokes
+• Tobacco use is the single most preventable cause of death in the United States, causing heart disease, cancers (oral or lung), and strokes.

-• Smokers Cough and have asthma attacks more often and develop respiratory problems, leading to poorer athletic performance.
+• Smokers cough and have asthma attacks more often and develop respiratory problems, leading to poorer athletic performance.

-• Tobacco will permanently stain your teeth and cause bad breath
+• Tobacco will permanently stain your teeth and cause bad breath.

-• Tobacco can soil your clothes and make your clothes and hair stink
+• Tobacco can soil your clothes and make your clothes and hair stink.

 • Adolescents can become hooked on cigarettes after smoking only a few packs and once addicted, they find it extremely hard to quit.

-55 reasons to not start smoking
+For reasons to not start smoking refer to:

 Need Help?
 What If you Think You are Addicted to Tobacco?